ChrstphrHll/npc_gen/students/Asralyn Rhangyl.md

 year: 5
 guild: Fiesn
 partyID: 71
+tags:
+- Elf
+- Ranger
+- Assault
+- 5th
+- Fiesn
 ---
 # Asralyn Rhangyl
 ---
 ### Description
 - 5th year Elf Ranger in Fiesn
-- curly strawberry blond hair that's put up in a large bun, Brown eyes, and Brown skin
+- curly strawberry blond hair that's put up in a large bun, Pale Blue eyes, and Brown skin
 - Is Magnanimous and Quiet, and has Effectiveness as their ideal

 ### Organizations